okyprasetyanr/flutter_posBLOC/README.md

 3. **Data Display**: The retrieved data is sent back to the UI and visualized using **Fl Chart**.
 4. **Action/Export**: The user can then export this data using **Excel** or print a physical receipt via **Esc Pos Utils Plus**.
 5. **Syncing**: Meanwhile, **Work Manager** runs in the background to ensure all offline data is safely backed up to the cloud.

-⚠️ **Note:** This project is currently **under active development**.
-Some features might change, and new components are still being added.